Evangelical Methodist Church: Divisions

 In 1953, a schism occurred after W.W.
 Breckbill organized the Evangelical Methodist Church of America, which is theologically Fundamental and Methodist.

 The Bethel Methodist Church, sprung from a theological disagreement within the EMC Mid-States District.
 A trial was conducted on March 24, 1989, and the Mid-States district superintendent was defrocked.
 Three churches left the EMC with him, all in Texas.

 Another offshoot, the National Association of Wesleyan Evangelicals, is composed of five former Southern District EMC churches.
 It was formed in the wake of the consolidation of EMC districts in 2010 and legally binding arbitration regarding their desire to leave the denomination.
 These churches were considered disaffiliated by the General Council following the settlement of the local churches' remaining financial obligations to the conference.

+Growth

+In 1984, as well as during the 2020–2024 schism in the United Methodist Church, a number of former United Methodist clergy and congregations joined traditionalist Methodist denominations, which included the Evangelical Methodist Church.
+Among those who left the United Methodist Church in 1984 was minister Edward Williamson, who was elected a bishop in the EMC in 1998; during his reign, the EMC established conferences in Mexico, Philippines, Myanmar, Africa, Canada, and Europe.

 Structure

 The EMC is headquartered in the Hamblen-Bruner Headquarters Building in Indianapolis.
 It maintains a congregational-connectional form of church polity, which has been significantly amended in recent years to reflect greater connectionalism.

 The Evangelical Methodist Youth logo (2008).

 Local churches in the U.S. are gathered into regions within the North America Conference.
 Districts include the U.S., Canada, and the Mexican Evangelistic Mission.
 (This "one conference model" replaced the longstanding practice of several, self-governing district conferences within the U.S. and separate missions conferences abroad.)

 Conference-licensed orders of ministry include: Local Preachers, Elders, Deacons and Deaconesses.
 Historically, the EMC has recognized Song Evangelists and Lay Exhorters as orders appointed by the local church.

 Departments include: Prayer, Stewardship, Pensions, Publications and Multicultural Ministries.
 Auxiliaries of the denomination include Men, Women and Youth organizations.

 Local church administrative structures vary, but the Book of Discipline calls for a board of Stewards and a board of Trustees to work in conjunction with the senior pastor.
 The senior pastor is responsible for oversight of the local church's ministries and other ministers.